WillyBilly06/ESP32-Bluetooth-Audio-with-Volume-Control-Using-Rotary-Encoder/README.md

 # ESP32-Bluetooth-Audio-with-Volume-Control-Using-Rotary-Encoder
 So I was just messing around with Phil Schatzmann's library and using Rotary Encoder which I accidently create a bluetooth device using Rotary Encoder to control the volume.
 The device's volume will also update when we rotate the Rotary Encoder.

 Also when the device is inactive for 5 minutes, it will go to deep sleep mode and to wake up the module, we need to pulldown PIN 15 of ESP32 to GND.
+You can change the auto shutdown time by changing the value of minutes in the code.

+The led built-in of the board will be lit up when your phone is connected to the bluetooth.

 # PCM5102A
 Here is the information of how to wire the PCM5102A module to the ESP32